whalenpt/spida/README.rst

 -----

 Check out the demos.
-These can be built by configuring CMake with the option DEMOS set to ON.
+These can be built by configuring CMake with the option SPIDA_DEMOS set to ON.
 On the command line, in the spida directory, the configure command is:

 .. code-block:: none

-    cmake -S . -B build -DCMAKE_DEMOS=ON
+    cmake -S . -B build -DSPIDA_DEMOS=ON

 Testing
 -------